melaniebrgr/learning-computer-science/02-programming/03-algorithms.md

 ## Big O analysis

-Big O analysis is just a way for computer scientists to categorize different algorithms by how they slow down as the input size to the algorithm grows.
-It enables us to talk about how slow or how fast algorithms can run.
-And to be very specific, it is the worst-case runtime.
-In short,
+Big O analysis is a way for computer scientists to categorize different algorithms by how they slow down as the input size to the algorithm grows.
+It enables us to talk about how slow or how fast an algorithm can run.
+To be very specific, it is the worst-case runtime.
+In short Big O

-- Predict how an algorithm will perform as data size increases.
+- predicts how an algorithm will perform as data size increases,
-- Compare the efficiency of different algorithms.
+- compares the efficiency of different algorithms,
-- Identify potential bottlenecks in code.
+- identifies potential bottlenecks in code.

 ### Constant time, O(1)